Table of Content

 It’s not clear if the two really used the program, but I’m all but certain that it’s not how they trained while playing in the NBA.

-It would be hard to imagine them doing thousands of repetitions of exercises while playing professionally.
+It would be hard to imagine them doing thousands of repetitions of each exercise while playing professionally.

 What Is Air Alert?